Use the Model comparison report to compare how different attribution models impact the valuation of your marketing channels.In this article:

 Available attribution models

 An attribution model is the rule, or set of rules, that determines how credit for sales and conversions is assigned to touchpoints in conversion paths.
-Learn more about the models available in Attribution.
+Learn more about the available attribution models.

 How to use the report